What is a Class Action Lawsuit?

 If you receive notice regarding a lawsuit like the music CD case mentioned above, or the recent class action involving pricing of optical DVD drives sold in the mid-2000s, the decision is usually an easy one.
 It’s not likely that you’ll pursue direct litigation against the manufacturer who overcharged you by $50 or so a decade ago (and it’s not likely you’ll find an attorney interested in taking on that case on an individual basis).
 In fact, many people simply don’t bother to opt out of this type of class action, or never read the information they receive in the mail.

-Consulting with a Personal Injury Attorney before Joining a Class Action
+Should I Consult a Personal Injury Attorney Before Joining a Class Action?

 Paul Cannon has practiced personal injury trial law since 1995.
 He is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization since 2005.
 He has earned recognition as a Super Lawyer by Thompson Reuters in 2017-2019, and as a Top 100 Trial Lawyer by the National Trial Lawyers Association in 2017.
 He is a Shareholder, trial lawyer and online marketing manager at Simmons and Fletcher, P.C.
 His legal writings have been published by the Texas Bar Journal, Business.com, Lawyer.com HG Legal Resources, Lawfirms.com, and others.
 He has been asked to give educational talks and media interviews regarding personal injury law issues..